- -Great Original Content

 Hulu is a joint venture between Fox, NBCUniversal, and Disney that provides online TV shows and movies to internet connected devices.
 Most shows on ABC, Fox, NBC, and The CW are available one day after they air their national broadcast.

 While Hulu is ad-supported, their are options that will allow subscribers to completely avoid watching commercials.
 Hulu also offers a back catalog of movies and TV shows originating on cable and network television.
-They have also recently developed a strong stable of original content.
+They have also recently developed a strong stable of original content, with the much hyped The Handmaid’s Tale premiering April 26.

 How Much Does Hulu Cost

 New customer sign up for a 1 week free trial.
 Customers have the choice of two plans.
 The first plan costs $7.99 per month and includes “limited commercials”.
 The other option costs subscribers $11.99 per month and provides users with an “ad-free” experience.

 I’ve put “ad-free” in quotes as there are some shows that air commercials before and after the show.
 Otherwise, the show streams uninterrupted.
 This is due to licensing agreements with the content providers.
 The following shows fall into this category: Grey’s Anatomy, Once Upon A Time, Marvel’s Agents of S.H.I.E.L.D., Scandal, New Girl, Grimm, and How To Get Away With Murder.